wdawson/okta.github.io/_source/_posts/2017-03-27-angular-okta-sign-in-widget.md

 Angular 4 was [recently released](http://angularjs.blogspot.com/2017/03/angular-400-now-available.html), as well as [Angular CLI 1.4.4](https://github.com/angular/angular-cli/releases/tag/v1.4.4).
 To see how you might use Okta's Sign-In Widget in a simple Angular application, create a new application with Angular CLI.
 First, you’ll need to install Angular CLI.

+**NOTE:** This post has been updated to use [Angular 5](https://blog.angular.io/version-5-0-0-of-angular-now-available-37e414935ced) and [Angular CLI 1.5.5](https://github.com/angular/angular-cli/releases/tag/v1.5.5).

 ```bash
 npm install -g @angular/cli
 ```